ansorren/GDPatrol/README.md

 # GDPatrol

 A Serverless Security Orchestration Automation and Response (SOAR) Framework for AWS GuardDuty.
-The GDPatrol Lambda function receives the GuardDuty findings through the CloudWatch Event Rule and execute the appropriate actions to mitigate the threats according to their types and severity.
+The GDPatrol Lambda function receives the GuardDuty findings through the CloudWatch Event Rule and executes the appropriate actions to mitigate the threats according to their types and severity.

 Supported actions: